mediafly/extensions-documentation/extensions.md

 #### Browse (*deprecated*)
 *mflyCommands.js:* mflyCommands.browse() <br>
-*Description:* Multiple Interactives can layer on top of each other, to represent different layers of hierarchy.
+*Description:* Multiple Extensions can layer on top of each other, to represent different layers of hierarchy.
 The developer may wish to allow the user to navigate the hierarchy using the core Mediafly app with the default grid/list view, e.g. if a “More” or “Browse” button is presented.
-This URL closes all Interactives in the stack and takes the user to that hierarchy in the core app if called. <br>
+This URL closes all Extensions in the stack and takes the user to that hierarchy in the core app if called. <br>
 *Availability:* iOS

 #### Next